moumita-de/Moumita-Portfolio/PiraeusBank.md

 **Our Solution:**

-We equipped Bank with tools, knowledge and strategies to optimize banking delivery:<br>
+<p>We equipped Bank with tools, knowledge and strategies to optimize banking delivery:</p>
-1. Towards establishing the Single-Point of Truth of the organization. <br>
+<p>1.
+Towards establishing the Single-Point of Truth of the organization. </p>
-2. Enhancing the data areas integrated into and served through the DWH. <br>
+<p>2.
+Enhancing the data areas integrated into and served through the DWH. </p>
-3. Cloud-native information architecture that is scalable, elastic, and future-ready.<br>
+<p>3.
+Cloud-native information architecture that is scalable, elastic, and future-ready.</p>

-**dbuibd**

-initial discussinn heppend on teh sub
-1. ihcdbj
-2. nkdnke
-3.
+<p>First line of text</p>